Additional Financial Details

 In July and in December, an official billing is sent to each student for the subsequent semester.
-Billed expenses are due by August 10 for the fall semester, January 10 for the spring semester and “due upon receipt” of the billing statement for the summer semester and for January Term.
+Billed expenses are due by August 10 for the fall semester, January 10 for the spring semester and “due upon receipt” of the billing statement for the summer semester.
 Students are not allowed to begin the semester unless full payment has been received.

 Alternatively, students may choose to arrange private financing for educational expenses through one of several private lenders.
 The Office of Financial Aid is able to provide information about such lenders.

 Unpaid Student Accounts

 Students who are delinquent in the settlement of any of their accounts with the University forfeit University privileges, including class attendance, board and room.
 Students whose accounts are not paid in full or otherwise provided for are not issued official transcripts or permitted to register for a new semester.
 Diplomas are not issued and no official transcripts of credit will be issued until all financial obligations have been cleared.